 |2 p.m.
 Friday, May 1||5 p.m.
 Friday, Apr.
 24|

 Withdrawal from Review

-Please note: If a Principal Investigator (PI) does not respond to a request for clarification, revisions, or additional information within 15 business days of the date of the request, then the research study proposal will be automatically classified as “withdrawn by PI due to non-response.”
-This is applicable to initial submissions (new submissions), requests for modifications, requests for determining reviewability, and renewal requests.
-If a PI requires more time to complete the request, please email the IRB at .
+Please note: If a Principal Investigator (PI) does not respond to a request for clarification, revisions, or additional information within 15 business days of the date of the request, then the research study proposal will be classified as “withdrawn by PI due to non-response.”
+If a PI requires more time to complete the request, please email the IRB at IRB-HS@lynchburg.edu.

 Please contact the IRB Director, Dr. Alisha Walker Marciano, at IRB-HS@lynchburg.edu.